devpython88/nova.h/docs/DOC.md

 But nova.h has two classes, one for manual animations and one for automatic.

 ### NovaSpritesheet
-Constructor: (std::string sheetPath, float x, float y, float frameWidth, float frameHeight)
+Constructor: (NovaRawTexture* tx, float x, float y, float frameWidth, float frameHeight)

-The class has a public NovaRenderImage image internally.
+The class used to have a internal NovaRenderImage, But now the class is a subclass of NovaRenderImage
-You can use that to get things like if its loaded or not, or the width and height.

-If you changed the image, You can use the NovaSpritesheet's `.recalculateRows` and `.recalculateColumns` function to recalculate the frames.
+If you changed the internal texture (which you probably shoudn't), You can use the NovaSpritesheet's `.recalculateRows` and `.recalculateColumns` function to recalculate the frames.

 You can use its .row and .column properties to manage row and column (in 0, 1, 2 not multiples of the frameSize)